 How to Begin

-President Obama is attempting to make it easier for low- to moderate-income Americans to begin the retirement planning process by introducing the MyRA.
-Although basically a variation on the Roth IRA, the MyRA has a couple of advantages for those at lower income levels.
+The Obama Administration made it easier for low- to moderate-income Americans to begin the retirement planning process by introducing the myRA (my Retirement Account).
+Although basically a variation on the Roth IRA, the myRA has a couple of advantages for those at lower income levels.
 First, an account can be opened with as little as $25, and you can make contributions of as little as $5 per payday.
-These low minimum requirements make the MyRA much more accessible to low-level earners than most private sector Roth IRAs.
-Second, the MyRA is backed by the U.S. government and guaranteed never to lose value.
-It earns the same variable interest rate as the Thrift Savings Plan’s Government Securities Investment Fund that is available to federal employees.
-As with any Roth IRA, those with an adjusted gross income of less than $129,000 ($191,000 for joint filers) are eligible to contribute.
+These low minimum requirements make the myRA much more accessible to low-level earners than most private-sector Roth IRAs.
+Second, the myRA is backed by the U.S. government and guaranteed never to lose value.
+It earns the same variable interest rate as the Thrift Savings Plan’s Government Securities Investment Fund which is available to federal employees.
+As with any Roth IRA, wage earners with an adjusted gross income of less than $129,000 ($191,000 for joint filers) are eligible to contribute.

-The MyRA is not necessarily the best choice for all who qualify, however.
+The myRA is not necessarily the best choice for all who qualify, however.
 Although the money is secure, the rate of return is not on par with that of IRAs that include equities investments.
 If you have the $1,000 to open a private sector Roth, that investment will have more potential to grow.
-If you do not have that initial investment, however, the MyRA might be just the place to start to build it.
+If you do not have that initial investment, however, the myRA might be just the place to start building it.

 Private Sector Roth IRA